 If the engine coolant exceeds 255°F (124°C), this message is displayed.
 If you have been operating your vehicle under normal driving conditions, you should pull off from the road, stop your vehicle and turn off the engine as soon as possible.
 You can monitor the coolant temperature with the GAGES button on the DIC or the engine coolant gage on the instrument panel cluster.
 See "Engine Overheating" in the Index.

-HIGH OIL TEMPERATURE REDUCE ENGINE RPM: You will hear four chimes and the CHECK GAGES telltale will come on when this message is displayed.
+HIGH OIL TEMPERATURE REDUCE ENGINE RPM: You will hear four chimes when this message is displayed.
 To acknowledge the warning, press the RESET button.
 After you press the RESET button, a message will be displayed and you will hear a chime every minute until this condition changes.
 If you do not press RESET, the message will remain on the digital display until the condition changes.